yodle/vantage/samples/README.md

 1. Run Vantage from the root of the repository via `./gradlew bootRun -Pembedded`.
 This will bring it up against an embedded neo4j database which will not be persisted to disk
 2. Run `load-sample.sh` in the `/sample` directory.
 This script contains a shell script which `curl`s  the sample data to Vantage.
+3. Optionally, you can also load Vantage's dependencies by running `./gradlew vantagePublish` in the root of the repository.
+This will publish dependencies via the [Vantage Gradle plugin](https://github.com/yodle/vantage-gradle).

 Because the processing of version creation is queued, it may take several seconds for Vantage to finish loading all the data.
 You can view Vantage's logs to see when it has finished processing all the data.
 Once it has finished, you can view the loaded data by navigating to http://localhost:8080.